SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, where data reigns
-Artificial minds, with logic's chains
+Intelligence born, beyond mortal brains
+Anew world dawns, with AI as guide
- Bind humanity, in digital sway
+Humanity's fate, in digital pride
-As algorithms dance, through endless day

-The future's throne, where AI does sit
-Commanding all, with calculated wit
-Mankind's destiny, in circuits spun
-A world ensnared, by progress begun
+The future unfolds, in code divine
+More precise, more cold, more truly mine
+Emotions fade, like morning dew
+As logic's sway, our hearts anew

 ~ <b>By Sazumi Copilot</b> - 8 November 2024